rprt/rspec-page-regression/README.md

 Rspec-page-regression can headlessly render the web page screenshots with [PhantomJS](http://www.phantomjs.org/), by virtue of the [Poltergeist](https://github.com/jonleighton/poltergeist) driver for [Capybara](https://github.com/jnicklas/capybara).
 Or, you can also use the [Selenium driver](https://rubygems.org/gems/selenium-webdriver) to do the same with real browsers.

-Rspec-page-regression is tested on ruby 1.9.3, 2.1.0 and jruby
+Rspec-page-regression is tested on ruby 1.9.3, 2.1.0 and jruby.

 ## Installation

+You can use rspec-page-regression either headlessly (using PhantomJS and Poltergeist) or in a browser (using the selenium driver).
+Instructions are given for each:

-### Headlessly with PhantomJS and Poltergeist
+### Headlessly using PhantomJS and Poltergeist

 Install PhantomJS as per [PhantomJS: Download and Install](http://phantomjs.org/download.html) and/or [Poltergeist: Installing PhantomJS](https://github.com/jonleighton/poltergeist#installing-phantomjs).
-There are no other external dependencies (no need for Qt, nor an X server, nor ImageMagick, etc.)
+There are no other external dependencies (no need for Qt, nor an X server, nor ImageMagick, etc.).

 In your Gemfile: